Charles Powlett, 5th Duke of Bolton: Early life

 He was the eldest son of Harry Powlett, 4th Duke of Bolton and Catherine Parry.

 Career

 Educated at Winchester, he joined the British Army and became a lieutenant-colonel in 1745.
 Powlett was a Groom of the Bedchamber to Frederick, Prince of Wales from 1749 until the Prince's death in 1751.
 He had been promoted lieutenant general by 12 March 1752, when he was made a KB.

 Upon the succession of his father to the Dukedom in December 1754, he became known as Marquess of Winchester, and he left his seat at Lymington to succeed his father in Hampshire.
 He would remain member for that county until his succession as Duke of Bolton in 1759.
 On 22 December 1758, he was sworn of the Privy Council.

+As Lord Lieutenant of Hampshire he had the responsibility for reforming the Hampshire Militia during the Seven Years' War.
+He took personal command of the North Hampshire Militia as Colonel, but when he tried to exercise direct command over the South Regiment as well, he was fiercely opposed.
+Under a compromise he was made 'Brigadier-General of Militia for the County of Southampton', with general command over both independent regiments.

 Personal life

 Lord Bolton never married, however, he had a child with Mary Browne Banks: